 University administrators, deans, and department or unit heads are generally the appropriate persons to bring requests for legal opinions forward to our office.
 When a faculty or staff member has a legal question, often a dean or unit administrator may have the answer if advice from our office has already been sought on the particular matter in question.
 In addition, generally speaking, deans or unit administrators are in the best position to know when the unit should seek legal counsel.

-3. Are my communications with the Office of General Counsel confidential?
+3. Are my communications with the Office of the General Counsel confidential?

 4. What should I do if I receive a subpoena, court order or search warrant pertaining to the University?

-Contact the Office of General Counsel at 850-474-3420 immediately and provide us with a copy of the document.
+Process servers attempting to serve a subpoena in person should be directed to the Office of the General Counsel for service.
+If you receive a subpoena by mail, contact the Office of the General Counsel at firstname.lastname@example.org or 850-474-3420 immediately and provide us with a copy of the document, including the envelope.
 Do not contact or discuss the document with the person who issued it until you have received guidance from our office.
 In most cases we will be the appropriate office to handle communications with the issuing person.
 Note: Our office cannot provide advice and assistance regarding such documents if they are unrelated to University business.
-See UWF Policy GC-03.01-04/19.
+See UWF Policy GC-03, Retention of External Legal Counsel, Legal Process and Responding to Communications from Attorneys and Court Officials.

 5. What should I do if I receive a records request that is not a subpoena?